ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 parallel "fastqc {}" ::: *.fastq.gz
 ```

 You will find `.html` files once the job is complete.
-You can open them using the firefox browser on the HPC (see guide [here](https://gif.biotech.iastate.edu/how-view-files-remote-machine-without-downloading-locally) or download it locally to view them in your local browser.
+You can open them using the chrome or firefox browser on the HPC (see guide [here](https://gif.biotech.iastate.edu/how-view-files-remote-machine-without-downloading-locally) or download it locally to view them in your local browser.
 The main metrics to check are:
  * Per base sequence quality
  * Adapter content
  * Per base N content